FairwindsOps/insights-docs/docs/installation/admission/about.md

 ---
 meta:
   - name: description
-    content: "Fairwinds Insights | Documentation about the Admission Controller.
+    content: "Fairwinds Insights | Documentation: About the Admission Controller.
 Reject resources from entering your cluster if they don't comply with policies"
 ---

 # About